aframevr/aframe/docs/core/asset-management-system.md

 </a-scene>
 ```

-The scene and all of its entities will wait for all of the assets (up until the
+The scene and its entities will wait for every asset (up until the timeout)
-timeout) before initializing and rendering.
+before initializing and rendering.

 ## Cross-Origin Resource Sharing (CORS)

 [cors]: https://wikipedia.org/wiki/Cross-origin_resource_sharing
 [xhr]: https://developer.mozilla.org/docs/Web/API/XMLHttpRequest

-Since assets are fetched using [XHRs][xhr], browser security requires assets be
+Since A-Frame fetches assets using [XHRs][xhr], browser security requires the
-served with [cross-origin resource sharing (CORS) headers][cors] if it is
+browser to serve assets with [cross-origin resource sharing (CORS)
-hosted on a different domain.
-Otherwise, we'd have to host assets on the same
+headers][cors] if the asset is on a different domain.
+Otherwise, we'd have
-origin as the scene.
+to host assets on the same origin as the scene.

 [ghpages]: https://pages.github.com/
 [uploader]: https://aframe.io/aframe/examples/_uploader/

-For some options, all resources hosted on [GitHub Pages][ghpages] are served
+For some options, [GitHub Pages][ghpages] serves everything with CORS headers.
-with CORS headers.
 We recommend GitHub Pages as a simple deployment platform.
+Or you could also
-Or you could also upload assets using the [A-Frame + Uploadcare
+upload assets using the [A-Frame + Uploadcare Uploader][uploader], a service
-Uploader][uploader], a service that serves files with CORS headers set.
+that serves files with CORS headers set.

 [corsimage]: https://developer.mozilla.org/docs/Web/HTML/CORS_enabled_image